UST-QuAntiL/qc-atlas/docs/dev/writing-tests.md

 ## Writing Service tests

 To test services and repositories, write a test class inheriting from `AtlasDatabaseTestBase` in the `org.planqk.atlas.core` the services you want to use can be requested using Springs dependency injection for example by using the `@Autowired` annotation on a attribute in the same way it can be done in services or controllers.
-These tests are considered integration tests, since they get executed on a real postgres database and
+These tests are considered integration tests, since they get executed on a real PostgreSQL database.

 Such a test may look like this, for example: